MilaniNcana/MilaniNcana/README.md

 - 👋 Hi, I’m @MilaniNcana
 - 👀 I’m interested in Java
-- 🌱 I’m currently learning Java at CPUT
+- 🌱 I’m currently learning Application Development at CPUT
 - 💞️ I’m looking to collaborate on anything that will expand my knowledge and give job opportunities
 - 📫 Email me on milzgeorge@live.com